 Fr.
-Sam Keyes serves as chaplain at Saint James School in Hagerstown, Maryland, and is a doctoral candidate at Boston College.
+Sam Keyes serves as chaplain at Saint James School in Hagerstown, Maryland, and recently completed a PhD at Boston College.

 He comes from a family of Baptists in central Mississippi, whose devotion to Bible reading and teaching formed him into a person for whom no existence is imaginable apart from the Church.
 He graduated with an English degree from the University of Richmond and moved to Budapest, Hungary, for two years to teach in a public bilingual school.